Immersive Entertainment and Events

 Something I didn’t know until exploring the AREA15 website is that many, or maybe all, of the exterior artworks are for sale.
 Hmmm… has me thinking a giant rusted robot would be pretty awesome in my front yard.

 Punctual as always, Bob arrived and we made our way into AREA15, and BAM!, we were immediately greeted with powerful visuals and sound.
-The first thing to grab my eye was the giant skull with projected light show.
+The first thing to grab my eye was the giant skull with a projected light show.
 Beyond that, the space is huge, so huge that people are flying overhead as you stroll the perimeter.

 But first things first, we were there to experience “CLUSTER”, an immersive sound and light spectacle at MUSEUM FIASCO.